Moving Forward: Information on Royal Roads’ approach to COVID-19

-Will counselling services and learning strategist services still be available?
+Are counselling services and learning strategist services available?

 How is Royal Roads supporting wellness in the transition to online learning?

-Will my tuition be reduced if my face-to-face program moves online?
+Will my tuition be reduced since my face-to-face program moved online?

 I need to withdraw from my course.
 Am I eligible for a refund?